itu-itis21-yalcina20/Group3/README.md

-# Group3 - Movie Recommendation System
+# Hybrid Movie Recommendation System
-We are the team members of Group 3, Alihan Yalçın and Kutay Arda Dinç, both third-year students in the Artificial Intelligence and Data Engineering program at Istanbul Technical University.
+We are Alihan Yalçın and Kutay Arda Dinç, both third-year students in the Artificial Intelligence and Data Engineering program at Istanbul Technical University.

 ## **What are we doing?**
 We implemented both content and collaborative filtering techniques for movies.